MicroOffice RoadRunner: Specifications

 Besides RAM, the four cartridge slots allow packaged software cartridges to be loaded.
 Available at release was a version of Microsoft's BASIC, Sorcim's SuperCalc, and MicroOffice 100 Editor, a full-featured text editor with character–word–line delete and global find-and-replace.
 These remained the only software packages available for the machine for over a year after its release in late 1983.
 MicroOffice promised more in the coming months of 1985.
-At least one other company did deliver third-party software on cartridge for the machine: Distribution Management Systems of Milford, Connecticut, who became a distribution partner of MicroOffice and who developed an electronic mail client in late 1984; however this email client was sold only to enterprise customers along with the entire computer.
+At least one other company did deliver third-party software on cartridge for the machine: Distribution Management Systems of Milford, Connecticut, who became a distribution partner of MicroOffice and who developed an electronic mail client in late 1984.
+This email client was sold only to enterprise customers along with the entire computer, however.

 The back of the computer features a 25-pin RS-232C serial port; a 37-pin parallel bus port; and the slot for an optional modem.
 This modem could transmit data at 300 baud and was capable of auto-dialing, auto-answering, and wake-on-ring.
 The latter function was complex enough to allow the laptop to "set to wake up at 2:00 a.m. and send the daily sales report back to the computer at the home office".
 The serial port worked in tandem with the built-in VT100 terminal emulator to allow the RoadRunner to connect to a desktop computer for offline data storage or to connect to a remote mainframe via an external modem.